Types of Rural Marketing

 Types of Rural Marketing Types of Rural Marketing

 In many developing countries, the rural population is much higher than the urban population.
-For instance, 65% of Indians live in rural areas, while 45% of India’s population lives in cities and towns.
+For instance, 65% of Indians live in rural areas, while 35% of India’s population lives in cities and towns.
 Several researchers have highlighted a steady increase in the disposable income and purchasing power of people living in rural areas.
+Needless to say, Rural marketing in India has been gaining prominence.
+After the pandemic, 30% of 40% of smartphones sold in India were purchased by customers living in rural areas.
+The rural population and rural prosperity create opportunities for domestic and multinational companies to maximize revenue by making products and services available in rural markets.
+So, companies need to understand the types of rural marketing and create strategies for them accordingly.

-Companies and startups have been adopting rural marketing in various forms and ways.
-For instance, some companies capture rural market share by introducing rural-specific products.
+Some of the prominent companies and startups have been adopting rural marketing in various forms and ways.
+First, they try to understand the difference between rural and urban marketing.
+Once they get hold of that, they try to capture rural market share by introducing rural-specific products.
 At the same time, many companies make the same product launch in urban and rural markets simultaneously.

 Classification of Rural Marketing

 An enterprise can adopt rural marketing in multiple ways.
 For instance, a company can develop rural-specific products and make them available in rural markets.
 Likewise, a company can promote and popularize its existing products in rural markets.
-Hence, we can classify and categorize rural marketing based on products and market structure.
+Hence, we can look at the classification of rural marketing based on products and market structure.

 Products/Services